Diego-Mancino/Cybersecurity-Writeups/TryHackMe/LazyAdmin/README.md

 After obtaining administrative access, the functionality of the SweetRice CMS was reviewed for potential file upload abuse.

 The `Ads` section allowed arbitrary files to be uploaded and stored inside the web application directory structure.
-This allowed the upload of a PHP reverse shell payload.
+This behavior allowed arbitrary PHP code execution through a reverse shell payload upload.

 A Netcat listener was started on the attacking machine: